-The publicly indexable World-Wide Web now contains about 800 million pages, encompassing about 6 terabytes of text data on about 3 million servers.
-The web is increasingly being used in all aspects of society; for example, consumers use search engines to locate and buy goods, or to research many decisions (such as choosing a holiday destination, medical treatment or election vote).
+•he publicly indexable World Wide Web now contains about 800 million pages, encompassing about 6 terabytes of text data on about 3 million servers.
+The Web is increasingly being used in all aspects of society; for example, consumers use search engines to locate and buy goods, or to research many decisions (such as choosing a holiday destination, medical treatment or election vote).
 Scientists are increasingly using search engines to locate research of interest: some rarely use libraries, locating research articles primarily online; scientific editors use search engines to locate potential reviewers.
-Web users spend a lot of their time using search engines to locate material on the vast and unorganized web.
-About 85% of users use search engines to locate information1, and several search engines consistently rank among the top ten sites accessed on the web2.

-The Internet and the web are transforming society, and the search engines are an important part of this process.
-Delayed indexing of scientific research might lead to the duplication of work, and the presence and ranking of online stores in search-engine listings can substantially affect economic viability (some websites are reportedly for sale primarily based on the fact that they are indexed by Yahoo).

-We previously estimated3 that the publicly indexable web contained at least 320 million pages in December 1997 (the publicly indexable web excludes pages that are not normally considered for indexing by web search engines, such as pages with authorization requirements, pages excluded from indexing using the robots exclusion standard, and pages hidden behind search forms).
-We also reported that six major public search engines (AltaVista, Excite, HotBot, Infoseek, Lycos and Northern Light) collectively covered about 60% of the web.
-The largest coverage of a single engine was about one-third of the estimated total size of the web.
+Web users spend a lot of their time using search engines to locate material on the vast and unorganized Web.
+About 85% of users use search engines to locate information1, and several search engines consistently rank among the top ten sites accessed on the Web^2 .
+The Internet and the Web are transforming society, and the search engines are an important part of this process.
+Delayed indexing of scientific research might lead to the duplication of work, and the presence and ranking of online stores in search-engine listings can substantially affect economic viability (some Websites are reportedly for sale primarily based on the fact that they are indexed by Yahoo).
+We previously estimated3 that the publicly indexable Web contained at least 320 million pages in December 1997 (the publicly indexable Web excludes pages that are not normally considered for indexing by Web search engines, such as pages with authorization requirements, pages excluded from indexing using the robots exclusion standard, and pages hidden behind search forms).
+We also reported that six major public search engines (AltaVista, Excite, HotBot, Infoseek, Lycos and Northern Light) collectively covered about 60% of the Web.
+The largest coverage of a single engine was about one-third of the estimated total size of the Web.
 How much information?

-We have now obtained and analysed a random sample of servers to investigate the amount and distribution of information on the web.
-During 2-28 February 1999, we chose random Internet Protocol (IP) addresses, and tested for a web server at the standard port.
+We have now obtained and analyzed a random sample of servers to investigate the amount and distribution of information on the Web.
+During 2-28 February 1999, we chose random Internet Protocol (IP) addressReprinted by permission from Nature (400:107-109) 1999, Macmillan Magazines Ltd. es, and tested for a Web server at the standard port.
 There are currently 2564 (about 4.3 billion) possible IP addresses (IPv6, the next version of the IP protocol which is under development, will increase this substantially); some of these are unavailable while some are known to be unassigned.
-We have tested random IP addresses (with replacement), and have estimated the total number of web servers using the fraction of tests that successfully locate a server.
-Many sites are temporarily unavailable because of Internet connectivity problems or web-server downtime, and to minimize this effect, we rechecked all IP addresses after a week.
+We have tested random IP addresses (with replacement), and have estimated the total number of Web servers using the fraction of tests that successfully locate a server.
+Many sites are temporarily unavailable because of Internet connectivity problems or Web-server downtime, and to minimize this effect, we rechecked all IP addresses after a week.
+Testing 3.6 million IP addresses (requests timed out after 30 seconds of inactivity), we found a Web server for one in every 269 requests, leading to an estimate of 16.0 million Web servers in total.
+For comparison, Netcraft found 4.3 million Web servers in February 1999 based on testing known host names (aliases for the same site were considered as distinct hosts in the Netcraft survey (www.netcraft.com/survey/)).
+The estimate of